shettyshrikanth/spark-kafka-avro/README.md

 Quickstart
 -----------

-Before running the examples, make sure that Zookeeper, Kafka and Schema Registry are running.
+Before running the examples, make sure that Zookeeper and Kafka are running.
 In what follows, we assume that Zookeeper and Kafka started with the default settings.
 Refer kafka quickstart guide for more info - https://kafka.apache.org/quickstart